With rents 40% lower than Paris and meals for €13, Lisbon’s 2026 cost of living shocks first-time visitors.

 • 3-bedroom apartment outside the city center: €1,767.51

 But what would the cost be if you plan to buy an apartment in Lisbon?
 The cost of living in Lisbon per square meter in the city center starts at €6,425.07.
+If you decide to live outside the city center, the price is cut back to €3,761.11 per square meter.

 Let’s say you plan to live in a Metropolitan area like Cadaval or Sintra.
-The rent would be 1,204.00 € and 2,560.00 €, respectively.
+The rent would be €1,204.00 and €2,560.00, respectively.
+However, if you move to the city center, like Campo de Ourique, the prices will go up to €6,219.00.

-Rent in Lisbon?
+Renting in Lisbon?
 Location is key.
 Right in the city’s heart, especially near busy tourist areas or subway stops.
 Prices shoot up.
+Average rent in Lisbon Portugal is about €22.10/m2, while in Misericórdia, it is €26.50 with an expected rental yield of 4.9%.

 Here’s the thing: move just a little farther out, and rents will drop fast.
 A quieter neighborhood a few stops from the center can save you a ton without sacrificing much convenience.